Women in Science and Research: How Far We’ve Come and What Still Needs to be Done

 There are certainly challenges for women in science and research today.

 We have more women than ever interested in careers in science and research.
 We have mentors at the graduate school, PhD, and post-doctoral levels who, male or female, are completely supportive of women in science.
 Women are coming out of these programs, especially of younger generations, thinking, I had a great experience, and I’ve been supported and encouraged.
 Where women still face a challenge is once they become a faculty member and move from assistant professor to full professor.
 There is a lack of opportunity and inclusion.
 Not being asked to sit in on development meetings, not being included in meetings about big program project grants, not necessarily getting leadership roles.
 This is generally about unconscious bias.

 There are studies indicating that if you don't put names on grants that women's grants are chosen as often as men’s grants.
 But once names are included, right out of the gate, the same grant is viewed differently depending on the name.
 Female speakers are more often introduced by their first name while male speakers are introduced as “Doctor.”
 This has certainly happened to me.

 Are you encouraged and hopeful that research is moving in the right direction in terms of gender parity?

 I’m encouraged because there has already been a lot of progress.
 At BCRF, we fund the best and brightest—and we are proud that about half of our awardees are women scientists.

 My husband teaches elementary school science.
 He has noticed over his career that when he asks kids to draw a picture of a scientist on the first day, more and more of them are drawing women.
 I think we’re moving forward, changing the perception of science in the general public.

 I also feel hopeful when talking with one of my groups of friends.
-We’re all scientists of the same age—many of us had similar mentors.
-We work to advance and increase women in science and in leadership positions, as well as helping develop women as mentors.
+We’re all scientists of the same age and many of us had similar mentors.
+We're working to increase women in science and in leadership positions, as well as helping to develop women as mentors.